-Kevin Nida is a senior public safety advisor for the First Responder Network Authority (FirstNet Authority), working with public safety stakeholders in Southern California.
+Kevin Nida is a senior public safety advisor for the First Responder Network Authority (FirstNet Authority).
 He joined the FirstNet Authority in 2017.

 During Kevin’s 37-year public safety career, he served in the fire, EMS, 9-1-1, and law enforcement fields.
 Kevin retired as a battalion chief from the Los Angeles Fire Department.
 He served concurrently for 25 years as a communications unit leader and communications technician and 20 years in urban search and rescue communications.
 He also worked on efforts related to the Los Angeles Regional Interoperable Communications System (LA-RICS) broadband technology opportunities LTE program.
 Kevin also worked in the private sector as a public safety consultant and in product development.